 Agricultural Plastic (Bale wrap, sheet plastic mulch, etc.) Ag plastics should be managed as trash.
 Burning or burying agricultural plastics or other types of farm rubbish is strictly prohibited.
 Unfortunately, agricultural plastic is difficult to recycle and at this time there are no local recycling outlets.

 Ammunition Ammunition cannot be brought to a hazardous waste collection.
-If the ammo is in useable condition, your police department, a gun shop, or a friend may be able to use it.
+If the ammo is in useable condition, your police department or a gun shop may be able to use it.
 If the ammo is old, wet, or corroded, ask your police department about proper disposal.

 Animals See “Dead Animals”

-Antifreeze/Coolant Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to a hazardous waste collection or to the Hartford Recycling Center.
+Antifreeze/Coolant Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to a hazardous waste collection.
 Some local service stations accept antifreeze.
 Give yours a call.

 Appliances Non-profit COVER Home Repair in White River Junction accepts donations of clean, working, large appliances as space allows for redistribution to needy members of the community.
 Please call ahead.
 LISTEN stores accept some small appliances in good working order.
-Community list serves and Front Porch Forum are other options for passing usable items along.
-If no longer serviceable, appliances may be brought to the District’s scrap metal collections, or to recycling centers that accept them in their scrap metal pile.
-Although appliances are usually taken at no charge, there is usually a fee for the removal of CFC’s (Freon) from refrigerators, freezers, dehumidifiers, and A/C units.
-Appliances without Freon may be taken to the Hartford Recycling Center at no charge.
-Appliances with Freon require a $15 fee.
+Community listservs and Front Porch Forum are other options for passing along usable items.

 Asbestos Removal of asbestos in any form, friable or non-friable may cause respiratory damage if inhaled.
 Friable asbestos (soft and fibrous such as pipe insulation) is the most hazardous.
 Non-friable asbestos (often found in siding and roof shingles and floor tiles of certain vintage) is less likely to break into airborne particles and therefore is less hazardous.
 If you have asbestos wastes, look in the yellow pages for “Asbestos Abatement & Removal” and “Asbestos Consulting & Testing.”
 Or call the Vermont Agency of Natural Resources at 802-241-3800 for further information.